 Statements in this Form 10-Q quarterly report may be "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements include, but are not limited to, statements that express our intentions, beliefs, expectations, strategies, predictions or any other statements relating to our future activities or other future events or conditions.
 These statements are based on current expectations, estimates and projections about our business based, in part, on assumptions made by management.
 These statements are not guarantees of future performance and involve risks, uncertainties and assumptions that are difficult to predict.
-These risks and uncertainties, many of which are not within our control, include but are not limited to: the adverse effect that increasing commodity costs have on our profitability and operating results; the status of our licensing agreements relating to the sale of our hot dogs in such a manner; the pending litigation with the primary supplier of hot dogs to our Branded Product Program may result in a disruption in that supply or increased costs, any of which would adversely affect our operating results; the outcome of any appeal of the court's ruling in such litigation; the timing of any such cash payment under the court ruling in such litigation and the tax impact of the ruling; current economic conditions could result in decreased consumer spending on discretionary products, such as fast food; as well as those risks discussed in the Company's Form 10-K annual report for the year ended March 27, 2011, and in other documents which we file with the Securities and Exchange Commission.
+These risks and uncertainties, many of which are not within our control, include but are not limited to: the adverse effect that increasing commodity costs have on our profitability and operating results; the status of our licensing agreements relating to the sale of our hot dogs; the pending litigation with the primary supplier of hot dogs to our Branded Product Program may result in a disruption in that supply or increased costs, any of which would adversely affect our operating results; the outcome of any appeal of the court's ruling in such litigation; the timing of any such cash payment under the court ruling in such litigation and the tax impact of the ruling; the potential termination of the Company's license agreement with its primary supplier on or before the scheduled expiration date of March 2014; current economic conditions could result in decreased consumer spending on discretionary products, such as fast food; as well as those risks discussed in the Company's Form 10-K annual report for the year ended March 27, 2011, and in other documents which we file with the Securities and Exchange Commission.
 Therefore, actual outcomes and results may differ materially from what is expressed or forecasted in the forward-looking statements.
-We generally identify forward-looking statements with the words "believe," "intend," "eplan," "expect," "anticipate," "estimate," "will," "should" and similar expressions.
-Any forward-looking statements speak only as of the d
+We generally identify forward-looking statements with the words "believe," "intend," "plan," "exp